harshitgoel96/pteron-pcb/README.md

 The keyboard is being desinged to be used with [Miryoku-layout](https://github.com/manna-harbour/miryoku), this layout out aims to have efficient use of split keyboard.

 ## Important
 The keyboard and case files are currently untested.
-I do not have a timeline for testing at this moment.
+The files are now ready for prototype.
+I am planning to run a prototype once things open up in India.